ellenbuckley/ellenbuckley.github.io/research/index.md

 ## Ongoing Work

-See the projects page for our current research focuses.
+See the products page for our group data products and code.

 <!-- {% include citation.html lookup="Open collaborative writing with Manubot" style="rich" %} -->